-I used a blend of rice to make my pressure cooker chicken and wild rice soup recipe and it worked really well and the rice cooked evenly.
+I used a blend of rice to make my Instant Pot chicken and wild rice soup recipe and it worked really well and the rice cooked evenly.

-How to make Pressure Cooker Chicken and Wild Rice Soup
+How to make Instant Pot Chicken and Wild Rice Soup

 I just love recipes where you can throw it all in ONE pot, turn it on and be done.
 Well, this is one of those recipes and it tastes great too!